 The Botanic Gardens is where to go in Singapore for family downtime.
 Take a break from the bustle of the city and enjoy the peace, tranquillity and beauty of the Gardens.
 One of our favourite places to visit in Singapore with family, the Gardens offer a huge variety of areas including lakes, fountains, sculpture gardens and plenty of well manicured lawns to run around, paths to scoot on, and turtles to feed.

 Heat getting to you?
 Find yourself stuck in a tropical downpour?
 Head to one of many indoor play gyms to keep the little ones entertained.
-Some of the best kids indoor playgrounds in Singapore include The Polliwogs (Suntec City, Vivocity, East Coast Park), Cool De Sac (Suntec City), Royce Kids Gym (Liang Court) and Happy Willow (One North).
+Some of the best kids indoor playgrounds in Singapore include The Polliwogs (Suntec City, Vivocity), Cool De Sac (Suntec City), Buds by Shangri-La (Shangri-La Hotel), and Amazonia Singapore (Great World City).

 Gardens by the Bay

 The 100-hectare Gardens by the Bay is home to over a quarter of a million rare plants and has become one of the most famous Singapore points of interest in recent years.
 Its many paths, suspended walkways, gardens and water features are fun to explore, while the climate-controlled conservatories make for a welcome break from Singapore’s heat and humidity.
 The Super Trees are super cool too.
 But the highlight for families is the fabulous water play area, which is one of our favourite free things to do in Singapore with kids – just remember to bring your swimmers.